jhhspace/Nyatastic/TOS.md

 ## Data Collection
 We only collect Discord User IDs and the command usage for leaderboard.
 We do not sell your data to third parties as per PDPA (Personal Data Protection Act).

+Our Service does not collect data you sent to our AI Chatbot, Nyatastic do not have the meaning or rights to do so as well.

+When you access our website, [nekogirl.net](nekogirl.net), Cloudflare will log down your IP Address to determin if you are a robot or if you are part of a DDoS Botnet.
+Cloudflare might block your IP if you trigger their Cybersecurity solutions.

+## AI Chatbot
+When you use our Service's Chatbot, you are bound to [Meta LLAMA 2's Responsible Use Guide](https://ai.meta.com/static-resource/responsible-use-guide/).
+If we have evidence of you abusing, or breaking Meta's Responsible use Guide, you will be indefinitely blacklisted from using our Service, till you make a support ticket in our [Support server](https://go.nekogirl.net/).
+We will determin if you should or should not be blacklisted.

+Please make sure you follow [Discord's ToS](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines) when using the Chatbot, any mishaps that happens to your account when you use the Chatbot will not be under the responsibility of Jhhspace Inc.

 ## Refunds
 We will not be offering refunds for any membership unless the team believes your reasoning.

 ## APIs
-The APIs we use are available to the public, and you can use our API if you wish at https://api.nekogirl.net/.
+The APIs we use are available to the public, and you can use our API if you wish at [https://api.nekogirl.net/](https://api.nekogirl.net/).

 ## Third-Party Links and Services
 Our bot may contain links to third-party web sites or services that are not owned or controlled by Jhhspace Inc.

-Our domain names are nekogirl.net and jhhspace.com.
+Our domain names are [nekogirl.net](https://nekogirl.net) and [jhhspace.com](https://jhhspace.com/).
 Some of the domains listed might have subdomains such as api or rdct.

 We will not be responsible for any third-party actions taken on your account.
 Please contact the respective party for the actions taken on you.